-The initial stakeholder analysis and social characterization assessment of your potential project site revealed that, among the local population, levels of unemployment are high and educational attainment is relatively low.
-Thanks to your project planning, you can anticipate that you will need full-time skilled workers to maintain and operate certain aspects of the project once construction is complete.
-Your analyses also revealed that only a small number of local workers already possess the relevant skills for these particular roles.
+The initial stakeholder analysis and assessment of community history and dynamics of your potential project site revealed that, among the local population, levels of unemployment are high and opportunities for skilled workers are low.
+Thanks to your project planning, you can anticipate that you will need full-time skilled workers to maintain and operate certain aspects of the project once construction is complete, and that these roles will require specialized training.
 You want your project to support the local population, and you also hope to hire employees who will be able to grow with the project over the long term in order to limit turnover and strengthen in-house expertise.

-One goal you establish is to train and employ local people on your project in order to reduce unemployment among the local population.
+One goal you establish is to train and employ local people on your project in order to reduce unemployment among the local population and create long-term job stability.

-You may set an outcome that a defined percentage goal of your full-time skilled workers will come from the surrounding community.
+You may set an outcome that 100% of your full-time skilled workers will come from the surrounding community.

-Your implementation strategy may involve working with nearby high schools, community colleges, Minority Serving Institutions (MSIs), and other training centers to develop and deliver a registered apprenticeship program that will train local individuals with the skills needed to fill future project roles.
+Your implementation strategy may involve working with the district's high school, the nearest community college, local Minority Serving Institutions (MSIs), and other training centers to develop and deliver a registered apprenticeship program that will train local individuals with the skills needed to fill future project roles.

 The Resource Summary should describe project resources dedicated to implementing Investing in the American Workforce activities including staff, facilities, capabilities, and budget.
+This could include an indication of how DOE funding would support resources for workforce development.

-DIVERSITY, EQUITY, INCLUSION, AND ACCESSIBILITY (DEIA) IN LONG DURATION ENERGY STORAGE DEMONSTRATIONS
+DIVERSITY, EQUITY, INCLUSION, AND ACCESSIBILITY (DEIA) IN ENERGY IMPROVEMENTS IN RURAL OR REMOTE AREAS

-The Diversity, Equity, Inclusion, and Accessibility (DEIA) Plan describes the actions the LDES Demonstration team will take, if selected for award, to foster a welcoming and inclusive environment; support people from groups underrepresented in Science, Technology, Engineering, and

-Mathematics (STEM), construction and operations workforces, and other applicable workforces; advance equity; and encourage the inclusion of individuals from underrepresented groups in all phases of the project and across all proposed project sites.
-This section should also discuss activities to ensure equitable access to economic opportunities created from the project.
+The Diversity, Equity, Inclusion, and Accessibility (DEIA) Plan describes the actions the project team will take, if selected for award, to foster a welcoming and inclusive environment; support people from groups underrepresented in Science, Technology, Engineering, and Mathematics (STEM), construction and operations workforces, and other applicable workforces; advance equity; and encourage the inclusion of individuals from underrepresented groups and those facing systemic barriers to quality employment in all phases of the project, across all proposed project sites, and within the project team.
+This section should also discuss activities to ensure equitable access to economic opportunities created from the project, as well as plans to provide comprehensive support services to increase representation and access in the project's jobs.
+For project teams that will not be acting directly as the employer for the proposed project, applicants may describe how they intend to work with anticipated employers to create and implement DEIA plans.